nodejs/node/doc/api/esm.md

 * Fails on unknown extensions for `file:` loading (supports only `.cjs`, `.js`, and `.mjs`)

-### Default resolver algorithm
+### Resolution algorithm

 The algorithm to load an ES module specifier is given through the **ESM\_RESOLVE** method below.
 It returns the resolved URL for a module specifier relative to a parentURL.

-The algorithm does not determine whether the resolved URL protocol can be loaded by Node.js, because other loaders may be able to load it.
+The resolution algorithm determines the full resolved URL for a module load, along with its suggested module format.
+The resolution algorithm does not determine whether the resolved URL protocol can be loaded, or whether the file extensions are permitted, instead these validations are applied by Node.js during the load phase
-The default loader _does_ fail if it was asked to load a URL that has an unsuppported protocol (not `file:`, `data:`, or `node:`).
+(for example, if it was asked to load a URL that has a protocol that is not `file:`, `data:`, `node:`, or if `--experimental-network-imports` is enabled, `https:`).

-The algorithm also tries to determine the format of the file based on the extension (see `ESM_FILE_FORMAT` algorithm below), but does not fail if it does not recognize the extension.
-The default loader _does_ fail if it was asked to load a file with an unsupported extension (not `.mjs`, `.cjs`, or `.json`).
+The algorithm also tries to determine the format of the file based on the extension (see `ESM_FILE_FORMAT` algorithm below).
+If it does not recognize the file extension (eg if it is not `.mjs`, `.cjs`, or `.json`), then a format of `undefined` is returned, which will throw during the load phase.

 The algorithm to determine the module format of a resolved URL is provided by **ESM\_FILE\_FORMAT**, which returns the unique module